 - The student must have completed the residency requirement, i.e., he or she must have completed the following work at DePaul University: the final 60 quarter hours of credit; one-half of the credit earned in the major area of concentration; one-half of the credit earned in the minor if applicable; all courses in the senior year.
 BA students in the School for New Learning must have completed all 13 residency requirements; BA in Computing students must have completed all 15 residency requirements; BA in General Business students must have completed 29 residency requirements; and BA in Early Childhood Education students must have completed 29 residency requirements.
 Exemptions to the residency requirement may be made by the Dean in individual cases.

-Special Note: The School for New Learning is an active member of the Servicemembers Opportunity Colleges (SOC) Consortium and operates within the SOC policies and residence requirement parameters in its Individual Focus Area undergraduate degree.
-Servicemembers may design degree programs in any area of interest and complete their requirements through a combination of on campus or online learning, documentation of relevant experience and independent study.
-Academic residency may be completed at any time while enrolled and does not exceed 25% of the academic requirements.
+Special Note: Attention Active Duty Servicemembers, Reservists and National Guardsmen: The School for New Learning is an active member of the Servicemembers Opportunity Colleges (SOC) Consortium.
+The School of New Learning academic residency requirement does not exceed more than twenty-five percent of the degree requirements for its undergraduate degree offered exclusively by the college.
+Active-duty servicemembers can design the Individualized Focus Area degree program in an area of interest and complete their requirements through on campus and/or online learning, documentation of relevant experience and independent study.
+Academic residency can be completed at any time while active-duty servicemembers are enrolled.
+Reservists and National Guardsmen on active-duty are covered in the same manner.

 - A formal application for graduation must be filed by a candidate.
 Application for graduation may be made only by classified degree seeking students.
 The student must complete the online degree conferral application in Campus Connect by the designated deadline date.